robertmartin8/PyPortfolioOpt/docs/RiskModels.rst

-A great starting point for those interested in understanding shrinkage estimators is *Honey, I Shrunk the Sample Covariance Matrix* [1]_ by Ledoit and Wolf, which does a good job at capturing the intuition behind shrinkage estimators.
-We will adopt the notation used therein.
+A great starting point for those interested in understanding shrinkage estimators is *Honey, I Shrunk the Sample Covariance Matrix* [1]_ by Ledoit and Wolf, which does a good job at capturing the intuition behind them – we will adopt the notation used therein.
 I have written a summary of this article, which is available on my `website <http://reasonabledeviations.science/notes/papers/ledoit_wolf_covariance/>`_.
 A more rigorous reference can be found in Ledoit and Wolf (2001) [2]_.